HoanNhat/react-blog-web/README.md

 - **Java Spring Boot**: A framework for building stand-alone, production-grade Spring-based applications.
 - **Spring Security**: For handling authentication and authorization.
 - **Spring Data JPA**: For interacting with the database.
-- **H2 Database**: A lightweight in-memory database for development and testing.

 ## Getting Started